Johor State Route J165

-Jalan Sawah, Federal Route 399, is a federal road in Johor state, Malaysia.
+Jalan Sawah, Johor State Route J165, formerly Federal Route 399 is a state road in Johor state, Malaysia.

 The Kilometre Zero is located at the junction of the Federal Route 1 at Kulai town centre (see also Kulai–NSE Highway).

-At most sections, the Federal Route 399 was built under the JKR R5 road standard, with a speed limit of 90 km/h.
+At most sections, the State Route J165 was built under the JKR R5 road standard, with a speed limit of 90 km/h.